Frequently Asked Questions

 14. Are all your chefs French?

 Yes.
 And they love to make everything from scratch using fresh ingredients.
-Many chefs don’t mind using ready made frozen foods (particularly desserts, cakes, potato and vegetable garnishes) … ours do!
+Many chefs don’t hesitate using ready made frozen foods (particularly desserts, cakes, potato and vegetable garnishes) … ours never do!

 15. Do you charge extra for service?